NACE TM0177 SSC

 Stress-corrosion cracking—a cracking process requiring the simultaneous action of a corrodent and sustained tensile stress.
 This excludes corrosion-reduced sections that fail by fast fracture.
 It also excludes intercrystalline or transcrystalline corrosion which can disintegrate an alloy without either applied or residual stress.

-NACE TM 0177 Method A—NACE Standard Tensile Test , Method B—NACE Standard Bent-Beam Test / NACE TM0316 & Method C—NACE Standard C-Ring Test are conducted at our lab.
+NACE TM 0177 Method A—NACE Standard Tensile Test , Method B—NACE Standard Bent-Beam Test, Method C—NACE Standard C-Ring Test & NACE TM0316 Four point bend test are conducted at our lab.

 This standard covers the testing of metals subjected to tensile stresses for resistance to cracking failure in low-pH aqueous environments containing H2S.
 Carbon and low-alloy steels are commonly tested for EC resistance at room temperature where SSC susceptibility is typically high.
 For other types of alloys, the correlation of EC susceptibility with temperature is more complicated.

-Subodh conducts Sulfide Stress Cracking Tests at High Temperatures / Pressures in special Autoclaves as per NACE TM-0177 Method A, Method B- ASTM G39 (FPB) / NACE TM0316 and Method C.
+Subodh conducts Sulfide Stress Cracking Tests at High Temperatures / Pressures in special Autoclaves as per NACE TM-0177 Method A, Method B, Method C, ASTM G39 (FPB) & NACE TM0316.

 The dominant cracking mechanisms for most classes of materials in the presence of H2S vary with temperature.
 Ferritic steels and ferritic and martensitic stainless steels crack primarily by a hydrogen (i.e., cathodic) mechanism and have maximum susceptibility near room temperature.
 For austenitic stainless steels, as temperature increases, cracking susceptibility increases due to the major contribution from anodic processes.
 Duplex stainless steels exhibit mixed behavior, with maximum susceptibility to cracking in a mid-range of temperatures.
 To facilitate testing in simulated service conditions or to predict worst-case conditions, and to facilitate testing with H2S partial pressure exceeding 100 kPa (absolute) (14.5 psia), the following modified techniques are available.